Automotive Mobile App Design

 Idean and Motul are still working together to design new features and the app is now deployed in more than 20 countries, and more to come!

-Press L to show some :cœur: and don’t forget to give your opinion.
+Press L to show some ❤️ and don’t forget to give your opinion.

 Idean | Instagram | Medium | LinkedIn